hyperledger-labs/cc-tools-doc/docs/assets.md

 ### Configuration

-The configuration for the dynamic asset types are stored on the `dyanmicAssetTypes.go` file on CC-Tools-Demo.
+The configuration for the dynamic asset types are stored on the `dyanmicAssetTypes.go` file on cc-tools-demo.
 The configuration has the following options:

 - `Enabled`: defines whether dynamic assets types are enabled or disabled during runtime
 - `Readers`: used to specify which organizations are allowed to dynamically create and manage asset type